JuanDelAguila/Snake/README.md

 # Snake
 This is my implementation of the classic snake game.
-Build using Python and Processing
+It was built using Python and Processing.